objetos/objects2/source.md

 ## Introduction

-We may ask now for ways to relate objects different than inclusion
+We may ask now for ways to relate objects different than [composition](https://en.wikipedia.org/wiki/Object_composition)

 > That's where Inheritance & Polymorphism comes into the picture